kalyani179/kalyani179/README.md

 - GeeksForGeeks Institute Rank Topper (2021-2025), 570 problems solved , 1785 Rating.
 - Ranked in Top 16% in Leetcode Globally.
-- Achieved top 1% ranking in the cloud computing NPTEL with a score of 87% .
+- Achieved Top 1% ranking in the cloud computing NPTEL with a score of 87% .

 # 📫 Let's Connect!